-This pseudocode depends on the pseudocode in "Making a Connection to the CIMOM" on page 16 and "Identifying the Base Server Scoping Instance" on page 19.
+This pseudocode depends on the pseudocode in Make a Connection to the CIMOM and Identifying the Base Server Scoping Instance.

 To monitor VIB installation

 1 After invoking the InstallFromURI() method, save the object reference returned in the Job output parameter.